 The Rialto Bridge is the oldest of the four bridges spanning the Grand Canal, and without question it's one of the most iconic sights in Venice.
-There has been a bridge at this site since the 12th century, connecting the districts of San Marco and San Polo, and until the Academia Bridge was built in 1854, the Ponte di Rialto was the only way to cross the canal on foot.
-But earlier versions of the bridge were made of wood and eventually succumbed to fire or collapse, until its current incarnation was constructed of stone by Antonio da Ponte in 1591.
+There has been a bridge at this site since the 12th century, connecting the districts of San Marco and San Polo, and until the Accademia Bridge was built in 1854, the Ponte di Rialto was the only way to cross the canal on foot.
+Early versions of the bridge were made of wood and eventually succumbed to fire or collapse, until its current incarnation was constructed of stone by Antonio da Ponte in 1591.
 Beyond the mandatory walk across the single-span stone bridge, there is an open-air market at its eastern foot that is worth a wander.
-Skip the stores selling jewelry on Rialto Bridge itself, however; there is better quality and value in other parts of the city.
+Skip the stores selling jewelry on the Rialto Bridge itself, however; you'll find better quality and value in other parts of the city.

 By Becca Blond, AFAR Local Expert